-When starting out in photography you’ll hear and see the term F/stop everywhere you go -but what is an F/stop?
+When starting out in photography you’ll hear and see the term F/stop everywhere you go -but what is a F/stop?
 What do they do to a photo? and how can you control them to your advantage?
-Well let’s find out in this photography tutorial.
+Well, let’s find out in this photography tutorial.

 The ‘F’ in F/stop simply means ‘focal’ as it also determines how much of the photo you’re about to take will be in focus – but we’ll explain that later.

 Apertures can be made larger and smaller to regulate the amount of necessary light needed to expose a photograph correctly.
 Small metal fins, called diaphragm blades, make the aperture close and open as instructed by your camera settings.

 Too much light and it can be overexposed, too little and it’ll be underexposed.
 Choosing the right aperture is important for beginner photographers to learn.

 F/stops are measured based on the following calculation;

 For example, using a 100mm lens and with the aperture at 25mm your F/stop will be F/4 (100/25=4).

 You don’t really need to sit and do the maths as all you’ll see on your camera is the F/stop numbers changing as you turn your dial, but now you’ll know what’s going on inside your lens when you’re doing that.

 There are an agreed range of F/stops that have been in use in photography for decades.
 These are known as ‘full F/stops’.
 As technology advances camera manufacturers have been able to make smaller incremental size changes to apertures resulting in more F/stops becoming available.
 These are called half and third F/stops.

 As a beginner on this photography tutorial it’s probably best to understand the full F/stop scale first and then the other stops will fall into place naturally.